-The Foundation was given life insurance policies with a face value of approximately \$61,037 (2021 - \$60,730), under which it is the owner and beneficiary and annual donations are received to cover the premiums.
+The Foundation is named as a beneficiary for insurance policies with a face value of approximately \$61,711 (2023 - \$61,367).
+The owner of the policy pays the premium which is recorded as a donation and an expenditure.
 As the realizable amount under the policies is not certain, the Foundation will record the benefits when the proceeds are received.